rabbitmq/rabbitmq-website/site/upgrade.md

 RabbitMQ does not support downgrades; it's strongly advised to back node's data directory up before upgrading.

+Single node deployments are often local development or test environments.
+In such cases, if you need to upgrade multiple versions
+(eg. from `3.8.15` to `3.12.5`), it's easier to simply delete everything in the data directory and go directly to the desired version.
+Effectively, it's no longer an upgrade but a fresh installation of the new version.
+Please note that this process will **delete all data** in your RabbitMQ (definitions and messages), but this is usually not a problem in a developement/test environment.
+The definitions can be preserved using [export/import](definitions.html).

 ### <a id="multiple-nodes-upgrade" class="anchor" href="#multiple-nodes-upgrade">Upgrading Multiple Nodes</a>